HAVC General Major

 Nine courses, as follows:

-- Lower-division: Three courses from three different geographical regions.
+- Lower-division: Three courses from three different geographic regions.

-- Upper-division: Six courses (HAVC 100-191) planned in consultation with a faculty adviser.
+- Upper-division: Six courses (HAVC 100-191) planned in consultation with the undergraduate advisor.

 Concentration in Curation, Heritage, and Museums